 This is the reason for its popularity in many vegetarian households in India especially those who do not consume root vegetables. (know as Jains)

 The most important thing to keep in mind when cooking with Asafoedita is to use it sparingly.

 A little imparts a strong taste so a pinch or half a tsp to a serving of 4-6 is advisable.

-Few also advocate soaking it in a small amount of water before using it for cooking as it brings out the stronger taste.
+Few also advocate soaking it in a small amount of water before using it for cooking as it brings out a stronger taste.

-I advise you to give this spice a try especially if you enjoy eating vegetarian food or on a gluten free diet or are intolerant to garlic and onions.
+I advise you to give this spice a try especially if you enjoy eating vegetarian food or are on a gluten-free diet or intolerant to garlic and onions.